18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 title: Public disclosures of vulnerabilities
 ---

-When someone in the public alerts us to a potential vulnerability in our systems, we need to respond and triage quickly.
-If you know the alert applies to a system we don't have responsibility over, please either submit the report to [US-CERT](https://vulcoord.cert.org/VulReport/) if there is helpful context you can add to it, or direct the public contact to submit the report to [US-CERT](https://vulcoord.cert.org/VulReport/) themselves.
+When someone in the public alerts you to a potential vulnerability in our systems, you need to act quick.
+If you know the alert applies to a system TTS doesn't have responsibility over, please either submit the report to [US-CERT](https://vulcoord.cert.org/VulReport/) if there is helpful context you can add to it, or direct the public contact to submit the report to [US-CERT](https://vulcoord.cert.org/VulReport/) themselves.
 Otherwise, there are three steps in the process:

 1. [Triage the vulnerability](#triage-the-vulnerability)
 2. [File an issue](#file-an-issue)